-Read this poster (Text A).
-Explain the message it conveys and tell us if you agree or disagree with it and why, Then, tell us whether the situation described in the poster is characteristic of all kinds of relationships (family, friends and workmates)
+Read poster A. Explain the message it conveys and tell us if you agree with it and why.
+Then, tell us what kind of problems you think differences of habit and language could create in people's relationships and why.